Regulatory intelligence · case study

 Annex I

-High-risk obligations for AI embedded in regulated products (Annex I) formally apply from 2 August 2026; a provisional agreement would defer this to 2 August 2028.
+High-risk obligations for AI embedded in Annex I regulated products apply from 2 August 2028 under Regulation (EU) 2026/1744.

 03